 If you're reasonably intelligent and come from a stable, middle-class upbringing, it's probably not all that hard to make your mark as an individual by creating or inventing something truly unprecedented and meaningful.
 As long as you're willing to forsake a life of security, comfort, and enjoyment, my hunch is that it's actually fairly easy.

 But that's just the thing.
 You only get one life to live.
-And if you're already guaranteed one that's secure, comfortable, and enjoyable, why on earth would you gamble it away for some vague and foolhardy ambition, the full implications of which nobody in this world, including yourself, will recognize for a long time to come, even if--and that's a big "if"--you actually do succeed?
+And if you're already guaranteed one that's secure, comfortable, and enjoyable, why on earth would you gamble it away for some vague and foolhardy ambition, the full implications of which nobody in this world, including yourself, will recognize for a long time to come, even if— and that's a big "if"— you actually do succeed?

 After all, if you're doing something truly unprecedented, then there's no metric that yet exists to value what you've just done, no established system to reward you or give you full credit.
 If you're lucky, you might see your achievements acknowledged within your lifetime.
-But to a degree that correlates with all your time and effort spent, and relative to what they'll be worth for all humanity to come?
+But to a degree that correlates with all your time and energy spent, and relative to what they'll be worth for all humanity to come?
 Definitely not.

 Here's a thought experiment.
 It took James Joyce fourteen years to write Ulysses.
 What if you could be guaranteed the same impact on the world that Joyce had, and all it would cost you is fourteen years of your life spent working full-time on your project?